mefferr/MT5-Ledger/README.md

 P&L is a degenerate metric.
 It conflates execution quality with leverage exposure, producing a number that tells you almost nothing about whether your process is actually extractable.
 A trader netting $5,000 on a 50-pip scalp at 10 lots has demonstrated zero edge - they've simply borrowed variance from a fat tail they don't understand.
 A trader netting $100 on 1000 pips at 0.01 lots has demonstrated a repeatable, distributional edge that scales linearly with capital.

 Dollar P&L is **cheap talk**.
 Pips are **costly signals**.
 The market doesn't care what you claim your edge is.
 It only respects the un-fakeable cost you paid to extract directional distance from noise.
-The GOYA engine in this dashboard strips the dollar signs and evaluates what actually matters: **raw pip extraction, risk geometry, and cognitive integrity.**
+The GOYA framework strips the dollar signs and evaluates what actually matters: **raw pip extraction, risk geometry, and cognitive integrity.**

 ### 1. Pip Extraction as the Atomic Unit of Edge
 Dollar P&L is a function of `pips × lots × contract_size`.
 Two of those three variables are arbitrary inputs you control.
 The only variable the *market* gives you is pip distance.
 Therefore, the only honest measure of skill is how many pips you can consistently rip from the order book.
 Stack pips.
 The capital allocation is a separate, mechanical problem solved downstream by Kelly or fixed-fractional sizing.